 Abortion Facility Licensing (AFL) Requirements: The AFL dataset is limited to laws requiring facilities in which abortions are performed to be regulated under a distinct abortion facility licensing provision and/or meet special requirements regulating abortion providers.

 Ambulatory Surgical Center (ASC) Requirements: The ASC dataset is limited to laws requiring facilities in which abortions are performed to be licensed ASCs and meet regulations governing ASCs.

 Hospitalization Requirements (HR): The HR dataset is limited to laws requiring facilities in which abortions are performed to be licensed hospitals.

-This page identifies variation in states that have HR requirements in effect as of August 1, 2016.
+This page identifies variation in states that have HR requirements in effect from August 1, 2016 through October 1, 2021.
 This dataset complements Office-Based Surgery (OBS) Laws, which impose facility and/or operational requirements on non-hospital facilities that provide office-based surgery, procedures and/or anesthesia/sedation.

 NAVIGATING THE DATA

 Using the Filter tab, users can answer multiple questions to show all the jurisdictions that meet the combined criteria.

 Using the Explore tab, users can select one question at a time to see all the answers to that question across all jurisdictions.

 DISPLAYING THE RESULTS

 In the map display, jurisdictions that meet the selected criteria will be illuminated on the map, and also in table format below.